Brussels on lockdown in fear of Paris-style attacks

 The European Union agreed Friday to rush through reforms to the passport-free Schengen zone by the end of the year as France extended a ban on public gatherings until November 30 and the start of a UN climate summit.

-Seven attackers died during their assault on Paris including Brahim Abdeslam, who blew himself up outside a bar, and a huge manhunt is under way for his brother Salah Abdeslam, who is believed to have fled to Belgium.
+Seven attackers were killed or blew themselves up during their Paris assault, while a huge manhunt is under way for Salah Abdeslam, 26, who is believed to have fled to Belgium.

-He may be equipped with a suicide belt, according to Hamza Attou, one of two suspects charged by Belgian authorities for allegedly helping the 26-year-old return to the country after the attacks.
+Abdeslam, whose brother Brahim blew himself up outside a Paris bar, may be equipped with a suicide belt, according to Hamza Attou, one of two suspects charged by Belgian authorities for allegedly helping Abdeslam return to Belgium after the attacks.

 Attou’s lawyer Carine Couquelet told French TV her client has described Abdeslam as very nervous on the journey.